ronkow-sfa/fao-sfa-forum/README.md

 `prompt.txt` is the Generative AI prompt explained in the presentation slides.

 Look through the labels in `product_labels.txt` and edit it to suit your needs.
 If you just need to monitor a number of specific food products, you can use a much shorter list of labels.
-That will help the Gen AI app to process the data faster.
+A shorter list will help the Gen AI app to process the data faster.
+Remember to include a catch-all label such as "others".

 ***
 ### LABELLING DATA IN A GENERATIVE AI APP